AlexColmer/Cloud_Computing_With_AWS/README.md

-## getting mngodb working with the cloud
+## getting mongodb working with the cloud

 - launch a new isntance making sure that they key paur is still correct and you have added a new secrutiy gorup with the ip adress of mongodb
 - open gitbash and ssh into the database file make sure to git clone you git hub to access the files need however githubn may not always be working so use the scp method instead. after you are in github file navigate to the databse folder.